 Goal setting is one of the most important organizational skills that any person or company can master.
 Not only do goals give people challenges to work towards, but they also provide direction and focus.
 Staying with a direction and developing a laser-beam focus is often very difficult for anyone.
 In our world of today, we are constantly distracted by every nuance you can think of.
 For instance, businesses often lose track of their core product or message and end up falling through the cracks because they failed to establish a plan of action.
-In other words, those businesses that fail often do not go through the talent management goal setting software process.
+In other words, those businesses that fail often do not know about a time tracking software, let alone go through the talent management goal setting software process.
 Or they may understand the values of goal setting but lack the tools necessary to keep their goals at the forefront of their operations.

 Creating Your Goals